Jude-adesulu/node-api/README.md

 # node-api
 ## About
-A simple wallet **API** containing CRUD functionalities and user authentication
+A simple wallet **API** containing CRUD functionalities and user authenticatione It registers news user
+Users can send money to other users
+Fund Account
+Withdraw from account
 ## Getting Started
 The following instructions will give guildlines on how to run the API on your local machine fpr testing purposes
 ## Prerequisities